CSU-ITCapstone-Fall-23/OnTheGo/README.md

 Render offers seamless hosting services suitable for Flask applications.
 Follow their documentation for detailed deployment instructions.

 # Built With
--Flask: A lightweight WSGI web application framework.
+- Flask: A lightweight WSGI web application framework.
--Python: The programming language used.
+- Python: The programming language used.
--SQLite: A self-contained, high-reliability, embedded, SQL database engine.
+- SQLite: A self-contained, high-reliability, embedded, SQL database engine.

 # Contributing
 We welcome contributions from various sources, including booking.com, which provides valuable data for our hotel booking feature.